ONS-Innovation/tech-radar-poc/README.md

 This tool aims to provide a visual representation of the digital landscape at ONS.
 This consists of the following 3 main pages and one homepage:

 **Tech Radar:**
-- Tech Radar is a tool that helps you track the Infrastructure, Languages, Frameworks and Supporting Tools used in the ONS repositories and then categorises them into Adopt, Trial, Assess or Hold.
+- Tech Radar is a tool that helps you track the Infrastructure, Languages, Frameworks and Supporting Tools used in ONS repositories and then categorises them into Adopt, Trial, Assess or Hold.
 - Use the following keyboard shortcuts to navigate the tech radar:
     - `2` to move up the list of technologies
     - `1`to move down the list of technologies